Roselin-Joseph/FICTION_BOOKS_DB-SQL-PROJECT/README.md

 # FICTION_BOOKS_DB-SQL-PROJECT

-1. SQL

-2. About Project
+1. About Project

-	FICTION_BOOKS_DB: A project to Learn and Understand
+FICTION_BOOKS_DB: A  SQL project to Learn and Understand

 •	SQL CURD Operations